Storms are part of life in Australia, but you can help to minimise the impact of this volatile weather on your home by following these simple tips*.

 Preparing your home for storms

-Taking regular care of your home and garden is a very easy way to ensure a storm never catches you off-guard.
+Taking regular care of your home and garden is a very easy way to ensure you’re ready for a storm.
 This maintenance includes:

 - Ensuring your roof is in good condition.
 This includes repairing or replacing damaged tiles, eaves and gutters